Adventures in Machine Learning

 `(1.0, 5.0)`

-The output is a tuple representing the coordinates of the point of intersection of two lines.
-In this case, the point of intersection of the lines “y = 2x + 3” and “y = -x + 5” is (1.0, 5.0).
+The output represents the coordinates of the intersection point of the lines “y = 2x + 3” and “y = -x + 5”, which is (1.0, 5.0).

-Finding Point of Intersection Using ay=bx+c
+2. Finding Point of Intersection Using ay=bx+c

+2.1.
 Derivation of Formula for Finding X

 1. Subtract the two equations to eliminate y.

-2. Solve for “x.”
+2. Solve for “x”.

-Substitute the value of “x” to find “y.”
+3. Substitute the value of “x” to find “y”.

-To elaborate this approach, consider the two lines with equations,
+Let’s consider the two lines with equations:

 4x – 2y = 10 and 3x + y = 5